Seal of the president of the United States: Early presidential seals

-The information on Fillmore's seal is from an 1885 article in the Daily Graphic, and (according to Daniel S. Lamont, the private secretary to President Cleveland and one of the article's sources) the 1850 seal was still in use at that time and was used to seal envelopes sent to either house of Congress.
+The information on Fillmore's seal is from an 1885 article in the Daily Graphic, and (according to Daniel S. Lamont, the private secretary to Grover Cleveland and one of the article's sources) the 1850 seal was still in use at that time and was used to seal envelopes sent to either house of Congress.
 The article claims that Stabler made two seals, the other being a smaller one for use on letters, and stated that both were illustrated in the article.
 While the large seal was illustrated, the rendering of a smaller seal was labeled the "Old Seal" and had only twenty-seven stars, seeming to indicate it would date from 1845 during James K. Polk's administration rather than being a smaller 1850 seal.
 While Fillmore did use a personal seal (a simple script F in a circular border) it does not appear that this was the smaller seal mentioned.
 The design on the "Old Seal" was quite similar to the large version, though it was a different rendering of the eagle with small differences in positioning.
 The inscriptions were also slightly different; the large seal had THE SEAL OF THE PRESIDENT OF THE UNITED STATES, while the smaller one (like the present-day version) omitted the word "The" at the beginning.